CompuTec/computec-docs/docs/processforce/user-guide/formulations-and-bill-of-materials/bill-of-materials/multi-level-bill-of-materials/phantom-item.md

 ### Usage

-On adding a Material Phantom Item to a Manufacturing Order, you can 'explode' it by using the context menu on the Item:
+When adding a Material Phantom Item to a Manufacturing Order, users can explode it via the context menu, breaking it down into its components.

-The application also displays a system message when there is a Material Phantom Item that was not exploded (There are phantoms.
+If a Material Phantom Item has not been exploded, the system will prompt a message: "There are phantoms.
 All phantoms will expand automatically.
-Do you want to continue?).
-It is impossible to add a Manufacturing Order with Material Phantom Item that has not been exploded.
+Do you want to continue?"
+A Manufacturing Order cannot be finalized unless the Material Phantom Item is exploded.

 :::tip
-If a specific Item is required to be used on the Bill of Materials as a regular Item (without its BOM, just as an Inventory Item) in some cases and as a Material Phantom (A BOM that will explode on a master BOM) in other, it is required to create two separate revisions that will differ from each other by Material Phantom check box checked and by the fact that non-Material Phantom revision will not have a BOM assign.
+If an item needs to be used both as a regular inventory item (without a BOM) and as a Material Phantom (with an expandable BOM), two separate item revisions must be created:

+    - One without the Material Phantom setting (acting as a standard inventory item).
+    - One with the Material Phantom setting enabled (allowing BOM explosion on a master BOM).
 :::

 ---